ICEI-PUC-Minas-PMV-ADS/PMV-ADS-2024-1-E1-Proj-Direcionamento-Profissional/documentos/03-Metodologia.md

 ### Processo

-Para organização e distribuição das tarefas do projeto, a equipe está utilizando o Trello, estruturado com as seguintes listas:
+Para organização e distribuição das tarefas do projeto, a equipe está utilizando o Kanbas do Trello, estruturado com as seguintes listas:

 - Backlog: recebe as tarefas a serem trabalhadas e representa o Backlog do produto.
 Todas as atividades identificadas no decorrer do projeto são incorporadas a esta lista.
 - To Do: esta lista representa o Sprint Backlog que está para ser trabalhado.